Dehydration in Seniors: An Often-Overlooked Health Risk

 Dehydration can cause serious health problems so be alert to symptoms of dehydration in elderly

-Dehydration is dangerous for senior health
+Dehydration is Dangerous for Aging Adults

 A UCLA study found that 40% of seniors may be chronically under-hydrated.